…of Historical Noise Machines and Baroque Opera Houses.

 The exhibition at Steingraeber Gallery highlights the theatres in Europe which have preserved the exciting technology of the Baroque period in its original state and which may even use it today.
 Interactive model artefacts allow visitors to experience the old technologies which have evoked the powers of nature on stage.
 It has been thunder, in particular, that has inspired the imagination of the audience and hence the manifold ways of creating it artificially.
 The secrets of Baroque mechanical mysteries will be unveiled and the exhibition will prove that the opera of the Baroque period was anything but dull and boring.
 Only some productions might have been uninspiring.

 Experience special effect machineries live in their historical setting!
-On 19 June at 7.30 p.m. there will be a performance of storm music by the “Originalklang-Ensemble/Barockorchester l’arte del mondo” conducted by Werner Ehrhardt, a noted specialist on Baroque music, in the Margravial Opera House in Bayreuth on the occasion of the Musica Bayreuth 2020 festival.
+On 5 June 2021 at 7.30 p.m. there will be a performance of storm music by the “Originalklang-Ensemble/Barockorchester l’arte del mondo” conducted by Werner Ehrhardt, a noted specialist on Baroque music, in the Margravial Opera House in Bayreuth on the occasion of the Musica Bayreuth 2020 festival.
 The Margravial Opera House will be the venue of a spectacular and most impressive display of replicas of Baroque sound machinery providing the background sounds for works by Rameau, Marais, Rebel and Telemann.
-Tickets will be available at www.musica-bayreuth.de.
+Information and tickets will be available at www.musica-bayreuth.de.

 Black storm clouds darken the sky filled with the roar of thunder and lit by glaring flashes of lightning.
 Gusts of wind howl and rain showers drum.
 Ships fight their way through tempest-tossed waters and sink to the bottom of the sea.
 Blazing fires devour palaces or spew from the abyss of hell.
 Angels and dragons fight in the sky while hell hurls out packs of devils.
 Cities are shaken by earthquakes, volcanoes disgorge fire.
 The opera of the Baroque period was a sensuous theatre experience.
 According to the master of the theatre Alewyn it was perhaps the most sensual of all time.
 It was a multi-media spectacle which addressed all the senses: a feast for the eye and the ear.
 Even the sense of smell was occasionally stimulated by scented fumes of burning substances.